What dashcam do you use? Viofo update, 300 days later

 First, GPS.
 You'll notice in the video above that current speed and coordinate information is displayed at the bottom.
 I consider this absolutely necessary because that information states exactly where I am and how fast I'm going at any given moment.

 Second, supercapacitor.
-I live in Texas, and it's hot here.
+It's hot where I live.
 The dashcam is exposed to the sun during daylight driving and the windshield more or less acts like a lens when the sunlight is hitting the dashcam.
 Anything with a lithium ion battery getting hit by the sun like that would overheat and shut down fast.
 A supercapacitor can handle the heat much better, which is exactly what my Viofo dashcam has.

-To date, my Viofo dashcam has never had a problem with GPS signal acquisition and so far it's handled Texas heat without a problem.
+To date, my Viofo dashcam has never had a problem with GPS signal acquisition and so far it's handled the heat without a problem.

 However, there are a few drawbacks to using a dashcam like this.